Skip to content

 Ferencvárosi Torna Club_Stadium_Budapest

-During our first trip to Budapest we stayed at the Pullman Budapest (formerly the Hard Rock Hotel Budapest) in the 6th District (Terézváros).
-We loved being walking distance to so many attractions like St. Stephen's Basilica and the Opera House.
-Plus, local transit nearby made getting to and from the Budapest-Keleti Station a breeze.
-The Pullman Budapest (formerly the Hard Rock Hotel Budapest) was also gorgeous and such a comfortable stay.
-It is easily one of our favorite hotels in Europe!
+On our first trip to Budapest we stayed at the Pullman Budapest (formerly the Hard Rock Hotel Budapest) in District VI (Terézváros), and it ended up being an excellent home base.
+We loved being within walking distance of major sights like St. Stephen's Basilica and the Hungarian State Opera House, and having convenient public transportation nearby made traveling to and from Budapest-Keleti Station easy.
+The Pullman Budapest itself was stylish, comfortable, and memorable.
+It is easily one of our favorite hotel stays in Europe!

 If you book a hotel through one of our Expedia Group affiliate links, we may earn a small commission.